Time to read: 3 mins.

 Too much management (i.e. micromanagement) requires you to provide less detail and direction.
 Instead, just describe the end state and why it is important.

-- Lack of vision in what the team is trying to do and how to do it.
+- Lack of vision in what the team is trying to do.

 - They have created their own initiatives that overstep the bound of authority.